bearkillerPT/pokerogue-move-effectiveness/README.md

 ## Credits
 This extension is heavily "inspired" by the [RogueDex extension](https://github.com/roguedex-dev/roguedex).
 While no code was directly copied, many ideas and techniques were borrowed from it.
-The moves DB was sourced from [pokemon-data.json](https://github.com/Purukitto/pokemon-data.json).
+The moves and pokedex DBs were sourced from [pokemon-data.json](https://github.com/Purukitto/pokemon-data.json).